aws-solutions-library-samples/guidance-for-deploying-model-context-protocol-servers-on-aws/README.md

 ### Testing with the Sample Python MCP Client

 The deployment includes a sample Python MCP client that demonstrates OAuth 2.0 Protected Resource authentication with the deployed servers.
 This client implements the 2025-06-18 MCP specification with StreamableHTTP transport.

+> **Note:** This client is a modified version of the [simple-auth-client example](https://github.com/modelcontextprotocol/python-sdk/tree/main/examples/clients/simple-auth-client) from the official MCP Python SDK.

 ### Why Use the Python Client?